-The duty of loyalty is a standard of faithfulness.
-A Board director must give undivided allegiance when making decisions affecting the organization.
-This means that a Board director can never use information obtained as a director for personal gain but must act in the best interests of the organization.
+The duty of loyalty is a standard of faithfulness; a Board director must give undivided allegiance when making decisions affecting the organization.
+This means that a Board director can never use information obtained as a director for personal gain, but must act in the best interests of the organization.

-As a Board we have one employee, the Executive Director (ED).
-He/she is responsible for all other employees.
-The ED is a non-voting member of the Board.
-Our ED will let us know if we are treading on his/her toes by getting involved in operational matters when we should not.
+As a Board, we have one employee, the Executive Director (ED).
+They are responsible for all other employees.
+The ED is a nonvoting member of the Board.
+Our ED will let us know if we are treading on their toes by getting involved in operational matters when we should not.
 There are some issues that have both operational as well as strategic implications.
 We can certainly discuss these with our ED.